BSteffaniak/sbt/README.md

 Usage: sbt <command> [options]

 Commands:
+  sbt release-info    Generate release info sbt create-release  Cherry-pick commits related to a story to a specific
+                      branch for a release
-  sbt release         Generate release info to stdout sbt wip-push        Push current staged and unstaged changes to wip git
+  sbt wip-push        Push current staged and unstaged changes to wip git
-                      branch, but do not commit                    [aliases: wp] sbt test-push       Push current committed changes to a test git branch [aliases: tp] sbt rebase-on-main  Rebase current branch onto the main branch and fast-forward the main branch with new commits sbt config          Configure settings for current environment and storage
+                      branch, but do not commit                    [aliases: wp] sbt test-push       Push current committed changes to a test git branch [aliases: tp] sbt rebase-on-main  Rebase current branch onto the main branch (master) and fast-forward master with new commits sbt config          Configure settings for current environment and storage

 Options: